d-fathi/pyams_lib/docs/Modeling.rst

 - **Sub-function:** Used to construct sub-circuits within the model.
 - **Start function:** Initializes values when starting a simulation.

-Signals and Parameters in `pyams_lib`
+Signals and Parameters in `pyams.lib`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Signals in `pyams_lib` represent electrical quantities (voltage or current) and define how connections are established within the model.
+Signals in `pyams.lib` represent electrical quantities (voltage or current) and define how connections are established within the model.
 Signal declaration follows this syntax:

 .. code-block:: py3